 - On average, there are 32 home candle fires reported per day.

-- Roughly one-third of these fires started in the bedroom; however, the candle industry found that only 13% of candle users burn candles in the bedroom most often.
+- More than one-third of these fires (36%) started in the bedroom; however, the candle industry found that only 13% of candle users burn candles in the bedroom most often.

-- More than half of all candle fires start when things that can burn are too close to the candle.
+- Nearly three in five candle fires (56%) start when things that can burn are too close to the candle.